huww98/TimeChart/docs/performance.md

 Method:
 * Open test page in Chrome in-private window (effectively disable all extensions)
-* Wait animation to finish, copy output from console.
+* Wait for the animation to finish, copy output from console.

 Result: